linuxacademy/content-kubernetes-security/Playground_Setup_Command_Summary.md

 Then just repeat the init command on the master.

 ` # kubeadm init –pod-network-cidr=10.244.0.0/16 `

-> NOTE: A recent change (bug) in Kubernetes 1.16 may cause you to type the above command this way:
-` # kubeadm -–pod-network-cidr=10.244.0.0/16 init `

 > NOTE: Copy off the join commands